hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 ```
 fix panning issues in chorus TODO
-add one more synt layer TODO
+add one more synth layer TODO
 ```

 Once it's in Github, you can update it from anywhere (GitHub allows you to edit files right in the browser), so, basically, you project gets its own, private, read/write website.
 On the go and got a cool idea?
 Now you know where to record it (don't forget to `pull` your update, though, once you are back to your DAW PC).